WE WILL FIGHT FOR YOUR RECOVERY

 (3) New Mexico Hospital Facility or Healthcare Provider

-If the healthcare professional or healthcare provider/facility is a New Mexico state facility or an employee of the State of New Mexico the statute of limitations is two years.
-Pursuant to the New Mexico Tort Claims Act, §41-4-15 a claim must be brought within two years for medical malpractice against public facilities or employees.
+If the healthcare professional or healthcare provider/facility is a New Mexico state facility or an employee of the State of New Mexico, the statute of limitations under medical malpractice law is two years.
+Pursuant to the New Mexico Tort Claims Act, §41-4-15, a claim must be brought within two years for medical malpractice against public facilities or employees.
 A minor child under seven has until his or her ninth birthday in which to file.
 However, the discovery rule applies to all medical negligence cases brought under the New Mexico Tort Claims Act to protect the innocent victim of medical malpractice from their case being barred if they didn’t know or could not reasonably have known of the medical malpractice.
 Maestas v.
 Zager, 2007-NMSC-003.

 Are There Certain Circumstances in Which the Statute of Limitations Does Not Apply?

-In certain circumstances, New Mexico’s statute of limitations periods for medical malpractice actions may be tolled.
+In certain circumstances, New Mexico medical malpractice laws allow for the statute of limitations periods for medical malpractice actions to be tolled.
 “Tolling” means that you can pause the limitations period or delay it if certain conditions exist.

 Cases Involving Children